EventStore/documentation/docs/cloud/provision/README.md

 ### Disk Types

-#### GP3
+#### GP2 to GP3 Migration

-[GP3](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#gp3-ebs-volume-type) disk kind provides better base IOPS than GP2 and decouples IOPS and throughput from disk size.
+GP3 disk type provides better base performance for disks smaller 1TB, GP2 provides minimum 100 IOPS with [burst balance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-volume-types.html#EBSVolumeTypes_gp2), IOPS and throughput depends on a disk size.
+GP3 gives 3000 IOPS / 125MB/s throughput by default and provides an ability to configure it.
+There is no downtime or performance degradation during the migration.